Data-driven system analysis of nonlinear systems using polynomial approximation: Data-based representation for nonlinear functions

 \end{assu} \begin{assu}[Pointwise bounded noise] The disturbance of the measured data \eqref{DataSetFunc} exhibits a pointwise bound $||\tilde{d}_{i}||_2\leq\epsilon_i(\tilde{y}_i,\tilde{x}_i)$ with $\epsilon_i(\tilde{y}_i,\tilde{x}_i)>0$ for $i=1,\dots,S$. \end{assu}

-We require to bound the rate of variation of the nonlinear function by the regularity Assumption~\ref{AssBoundDeri} as otherwise an inference from finite many samples on a superset of $G(f)$ would be unbounded.
-Indeed, the nonlinear function could take arbitrarily large values arbitrarily close to a sample without Assumption~\ref{AssBoundDeri}, and hence a data-based inference on $f(x)$ for an unseen $x$ is not possible.
-For that purpose, \cite{Milanese} calls similarly for the knowledge on the Lipschitz constant of $f$ and \cite{MartinDissi} on an upper bound on the degree of the polynomials of the system dynamics.
-Since the bounds $M_{i,\alpha}$ are usually not known, we refer to Section~\ref{SecUpperBound} for their estimation from data.\\ The notion of bounded noise in Assumption~\ref{AssNoiseBound} includes noise characterizations with bounded amplitude $\epsilon_i(\tilde{y}_i,\tilde{x}_i)=\epsilon$ and fixed signal-to-noise-ratio $\epsilon_i(\tilde{y}_i,\tilde{x}_i)=\tilde{\epsilon}\,||\tilde{y}_i||_2$, which are frequently supposed in set-membership identification \cite{Milanese} and data-driven control \cite{vanWaarde}.
+Contrary to, e.g., \cite{Snaizer}, here the structure of $f$ is unknown.
+Therefore, we require to bound the rate of variation of the nonlinear function by Assumption~\ref{AssBoundDeri}.
+Otherwise, an inference from finite samples on a superset of $G(f)$ would be unbounded.
+Indeed, the nonlinear function could take arbitrarily large values arbitrarily close to a sample without Assumption~\ref{AssBoundDeri}.
+Hence, a data-based inference on $f(x)$ for an unseen $x$ is not possible.
+For the same purpose, \cite{Milanese} calls for the Lipschitz constant of $f$ and \cite{MartinDissi} for an upper bound on the degree of the polynomials of the system dynamics.
+Since the bounds $M_{i,\alpha}$ are usually not known, we refer to Section~\ref{SecUpperBound} for their estimation from data.\\ The notion of bounded noise in Assumption~\ref{AssNoiseBound} includes noise characterizations with bounded amplitude $\epsilon_i(\tilde{y}_i,\tilde{x}_i)=\epsilon$ and fixed signal-to-noise-ratio $\epsilon_i(\tilde{y}_i,\tilde{x}_i)=\tilde{\epsilon}\,||\tilde{y}_i||_2$.
+Both characterizations are frequently supposed in data-driven control \cite{vanWaarde} and system analysis \cite{AnneDissi} but also in set-membership identification \cite{Milanese}, adaptive control \cite{AdaptiveC}, and robust model predictive control \cite{RMPC}.
+If the disturbance $\tilde{d}_i$ is Gaussian distributed, then we refer to the Bayesian treatment in \cite{Gaussian_noise} that is compatible with the dissipativity verification in Section~\ref{SecDissi}.